lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

 pockets at this image-serial register interface.

 .. image::   /figures/plots_R12_S20_C15_E1880_bias_2024103000303.png
    :target:    ../figures/plots_R12_S20_C15_E1880_bias_2024103000303.png
    :alt: Figure showing the impact of the various type of clear on a bias taken after a saturated flat for an E2V sensor.

 In the above image , we present for 3 types of sequencer ( from left to right : V29 , NoP and NopSF), a zoom on the first lines of an e2v amplifier ( here R12_S20 C10) shown as a 2D image ( top plots) and presented as the mean signal per line (bottom plots).
 A bias taken just after a saturated flat in a e2v CCD will show a residual signal in the first lines when using the default clear (left images,clear=v29 ) : the first line has an almost saturated signal ( ~ 100 kADU here), and a significant signal is seen up to the line ~50 here.
 In practice, in  function of the amplifier, signal can be seen up to line 20-50.
 When using the NoP clear (central plots), we can already see a strong reduction of the unclear charges still present in the first acquired bias after a saturated flat.
 The NoPSF clear fully clear the saturated flat , and no uncleared charges are observed  in the following bias.

+Conclusion
+^^^^^^^^^^

  .. _table-SummaryClear: